 - Access to mental and behavioral health services, including services that address trauma

-- Early intervention and preventive services for children and adolescents that address the increased risk of substance abuse
+- Early intervention and preventive services

-- Services specifically designed to address violence- and trauma-related symptoms and reactions
+- Services designed to specifically address violence and trauma-related symptoms and reactions

 - Services for parents and children that improve parenting capacity and family functioning